Questions and Answers about Concessions

 What are concessions?

-Concessions are private businesses operating under contract in state parks to provide products and services designed to enhance the park visitor’s experience but are not normally provided by State employees.
+Concessions are private businesses operating under contract in state parks to provide products and services designed to enhance or facilitate the park visitor’s experience.
+Typically, concessionaire services are not provided by State employees.

 What type of concessions does State Parks have?

-Concessions range from small-scale, seasonal services, such as mobile food carts, to large-scale, year-round operations, such as golf courses and marinas.
-Concessions include full-service restaurants, snack bars, mobile food services, gift shops, camp stores, lodges, golf courses, marinas, aquatic services, equestrian tours, theaters, and educational programs and demonstrations.
+Concessions range from small-scale, seasonal services, such as mobile food carts, to large-scale, year-round operations, such as marinas and lodging.
+Concessions include full-service restaurants, snack bars, mobile food services, retail sales, camp stores, lodges, golf courses, marinas, aquatic services, equestrian tours, theaters, and educational programs and demonstrations.

 How many concessions exist in the state park system?